mcminis1/mcminis1.github.io/docs/_posts/2023-01-17-rnn-code-pytorch.markdown

 ## Conclusions

 The optimization here is orders of magnitude faster.
 Writing the code was orders of magnitude faster.
-Working with libraries like PyTorch feel a bit like cheating.
+Working with PyTorch feels a bit like cheating.

 # Other references